L–Single-Spin–Single-Mode Dynamics

 Define the Fock-state distribution:

-This distribution plays the role of a spectral weight in excitation space.
+This distribution pn plays the role of a spectral weight in excitation space.
 The spin coherence evolves as:

 4.2 Fock States: The Single-Frequency Benchmark